leangjia/blender_docs/manual/compositing/types/converter/set_alpha.rst

 a common technique is to "fade to black".
 As its name implies, the scene fades to a black screen.
 You can also "fade to white" or whatever color you wish, but black is a good neutral color that is easy on the eyes and intellectually "resets" the viewer's mind.
-The node map below shows how to do this using the Set Alpha node.
+The node tree below shows how to do this using the Set Alpha node.

 .. figure:: /images/compositing_types_converter_set-alpha_fade-to-black.png